-I love onions so I add loads of chopped spring onions (shallots) to the mixture, but you can leave them out if your kids are disgusted by them.
+I love onions so I add loads of chopped spring onions ( or shallots) to the mixture, but you can leave them out if your kids are disgusted by them.
 You can also add a half cup of cooked chopped/mashed broccoli or cauliflower, just make sure there are not big chunks.

-One more tip: don’t add too much cheese!
+One more tip for making these mashed potato cakes: don’t add too much cheese!

 I know, I know, there is not such thing as too much delicious cheese, but in this case there is.
 If you add more cheese the potato cake will stick to the pan and be more prone to falling apart, so don’t be tempted.